Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 660 should be much faster than the Radeon HD 6750 1GB overall. (explain)
+Memory BandwidthThe GeForce GTX 660 should theoretically perform a lot faster than the Radeon HD 6750 1GB overall. (explain)

-Texel RateThe GeForce GTX 660 will be much (approximately 200%) better at anisotropic filtering than the Radeon HD 6750 1GB. (explain)
+Texel RateThe GeForce GTX 660 should be much (about 200%) more effective at texture filtering than the Radeon HD 6750 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison